nocksock/baggage.nvim/ROADMAP.md

 ## 0.5.0

-- [ ] watcher for example runner?
+- [ ] watcher for example runner
-- [ ] automated tests using the examples?
+- [ ] automated tests using the examples

 ## 0.6.0

 - [ ] generate and read lockfile?
+- [ ] create basic api for lazy-loading on keypresses

 ## 0.7.0

+- [ ] add keymap tracker to prevent duplicate keymaps
 - [ ] provide example for lazy-loading
   - [ ] on events
   - [ ] on keypress